FrancescoDiCursi/gify_plot/README.md

           )
 ```

-It ouputs a list of PNG in the dedicated folder, along with the resulting GIF.
+**OUTPUT**: It ouputs a list of PNG in the dedicated folder, along with the resulting GIF.

-#Supported libraries and plots:
+# Supported libraries and plots:
 - plt:
   - line
   - bar